openhab/openhab-js/README.md

 ### Items

-The Items namespace allows interactions with openHAB items.
+The `items` namespace allows interactions with openHAB Items.
+Anywhere that a native openHAB `Item` is required, the runtime will automatically convert the JS-`Item` to its Java counterpart.

 See [openhab-js : items](https://openhab.github.io/openhab-js/items.html) for full API documentation.